mduguay/mockex-work/README.md

 \i scripts/seed.sql
 ```

+---

+### Environment variables

+When running, the enironment variables in the `.env` file need to be set.
+Running in vscode does this automatically.

+---

+### Run the server

 Go - run the main application
 ```
 go run cmd/mockex/main.go
 ```

 Or, if you're using vscode (highly recommended), just hit `F5`

+---

+### Test the API

 Listen to the feed
 ```